Destination Athlete logo

 What Is Destination Athlete?

-Destination Athlete provides athletic apparel, sports equipment, support services and on-and-off-line merchandise tailored to athletes, teams and organizations.
-Franchisees generally operate as home-based businesses, though they may at their option open a retail location.
-They sell to families (parents or guardians) and coaches of athletes and actively solicit teams, leagues, schools and similar organizations, serving a mix of individual consumers and institutional customers.
-The core service bundle centers on branded athletic apparel, equipment and related support services (e.g., trophies, events, photographs) offered through an online store and other merchandising channels.
+Destination Athlete is a retail franchise offering athletic apparel, sports equipment, support services and on- and off-line merchandise tailored to athletes, teams, and organizations.
+Franchisees generally operate their businesses as home-based operations, with the option at the franchisee’s sole expense to open a retail location.
+The franchise sells products to families (parents/guardians) and coaches and solicits business from teams, leagues, schools and similar organizations (a mix of B2C and B2B).
+The core service bundle centers on the sale of branded apparel and equipment and related support services (e.g., trophies, events, photographs) through an online store and merchandising activities.

 Destination Athlete Franchise: Pros and Cons